wearebase/web-front-end-utilities/README.md

 Because Composer doesn't let you install to a folder of your choice, at the current time we are hijacking the [composer/installers](https://github.com/composer/installers) package for 'Craft Plugins'.
 This means you must add an item to your composer.json to place it in a folder of your choice.
 This will only affect users who use Craft CMS.

 # Info
 This project is a collection of useful utilities, applicable to any web project.
-This includes Sass mixins and a PHP cachebuster.
-Wordpress utilities are not held in this project.
+This includes Sass mixins.

 # Install
 Then include it in your composer: